Breast cancer classification: MammaPrint and BluePrint

 The MammaPrint gene pattern is a commercial-stage 70-gene panel marketed by Agendia, that was developed in patients under age 55 years who had lymph node negative breast cancers (N0).
 The commercial test is marketed for use in breast cancer irrespective of estrogen receptor (ER) status.
 The test is run on formalin fixed, paraffin-embedded tissue.
 MammaPrint traditionally used rapidly frozen tissue but a room temperature, molecular fixative is available for use within 60 minutes of obtaining fresh tissue samples.
-MammaPrint categorizes tumors as either high or low risk.

 A summary of clinical trials using MammaPrint is included in the MammaPrint main article.
 The available evidence for Mammaprint was reviewed by California Technology Assessment Forum (CTAF) in June 2010; the written report indicated that MammaPrint had not yet fulfilled all CTAF criteria.
 MammaPrint has 5 FDA clearances and is the only FDA cleared microarray assay available.
 To be eligible for the MammaPrint gene expression profile, a breast cancer should have the following characteristics: stage 1 or 2, tumor size less than 5.0 cm, estrogen receptor positive (ER+) or estrogen receptor negative (ER-).
 In the US, the tumor should also be lymph node negative (N0), but internationally the test may be performed if the lymph node status is negative or positive with up to 3 nodes.

 One method of assessing the molecular subtype of a breast cancer is by BluePrint, a commercial-stage 80-gene panel marketed by Agendia, either as a standalone test, or combined with the MammaPrint gene profile.